ConsenSys/doc.pantheon/docs/Consensus-Protocols/IBFT.md

 * [ibft_proposeValidatorVote](../Reference/Pantheon-API-Methods.md#ibft_proposeValidatorVote)
 * [ibft_discardValidatorVote](../Reference/Pantheon-API-Methods.md#ibft_discardValidatorVote)

+!!! important
+    Adding or removing a validator is subject to agreement by existing validators.
+Meaning the command to add or remove a validator must be executed on the majority of validators (2/3) to take effect.

-Use [ibft_getSignerMetrics](../Reference/Pantheon-API-Methods.md#ibft_getsignermetrics) to view signer metrics for a specified block range.
+Use [ibft_getSignerMetrics](../Reference/Pantheon-API-Methods.md#ibft_getsignermetrics) to view validator metrics for a specified block range.

+### Adding a Validator

-To propose adding a validator, call `ibft_proposeValidatorVote` specifying the address of the node to be added and `true`.
+To propose adding a validator, call `ibft_proposeValidatorVote` specifying the address of the proposed validator and `true`.
+The call must be executed on the majority (at least 2/3) of the validators.

 !!! example "JSON-RPC ibft_proposeValidatorVote Request Example"
     ```bash